alertlogic/aws-manual-deployment/README.md

 In order to deploy the appliances these requirements must be done prior:

+- Terraform version 11.15 and earlier.
+   - For v0.12, use the [v0.12] (https://github.com/al-deployment-services/aws-manual-deployment/tree/v0.12) branch.
-- Terraform version 11.14 and earlier.
-For v0.12 and newer, use the [v0.12](https://github.com/al-deployment-services/aws-manual-deployment/tree/v0.12) branch.
+   - For v0.14, use the [v0.14] (https://github.com/al-deployment-services/aws-manual-deployment/tree/v0.14) branch.
+   - For the latest terraform version, use master branch
 - A `manual` mode AWS deployment exist in the Alert Logic console
 - `manual` mode deployments needs to have scope set to at least one VPC
 - AWS VPC ID and CIDR where the appliances will be deployed in